While your website showcases different products, a sales funnel focuses on a select few.

 Similarly, you can add a one-click upsell to your funnel.

-Customize the page in Elementor, just as you customized the sales and the checkout pages.
+Under the design tab, click on edit to customize the page in Elementor, just as you customized the sales and the checkout pages.

 You can apply rules to these offers as well to determine when a particular upsell offer is made to a customer, and change offer priority, order behavior, and more from settings.

 That's it!
-So we looked at how you can create Sales Funnels in WordPress easily.
+So we looked at how you can create sales funnels in WordPress easily.

 Apart from what we discussed above, you get the Contacts activity feature that allows you to view each step of your buyer's journey and how much they spent at each step.

-Analytics to see how your funnels are performing, more specifically you can see - visits, revenue, and even revenue per visit.
+Analytics to see how your funnels are performing; more specifically, you can see - visits, revenue, and even revenue per visit.

 And there's the performance dashboard where you can see your top-performing pages and funnels at one glance.